 - Do not send any PII, like names, email addresses, or publicly available IDs, to the Radar SDK or API.
 See also Radar privacy best practices.

 Yes, Radar supports audit logs for enterprise customers.
 Audit logs include all requests made from the dashboard with the account, project, environment, IP address, and timestamp of each request.
-The 100 most recent audit logs can be viewed from the dashboard, and full audit logs can be exported to CSV.
+The 100 most recent audit logs can be viewed from the dashboard, and the most recent 100,000 audit logs can be exported to CSV.
+Contact your customer success manager if you need older audit logs.

 Radar supports single sign-on (SSO) via SAML, LDAP, Open ID, and other identity providers.